-(ii) Unconsolidated subsidiaries were 11 at March 31, 2023 and 0 at March 31, 2022.
+(ii) Unconsolidated subsidiaries were 11 at March 31, 2024 and 2023.

 Name of major subsidiary:

 KAIKA Corporation

 The unconsolidated subsidiaries are excluded from the scope of consolidation because their total assets, ordinary income, net income (in proportion to ownership), retained earnings (in proportion to ownership) and accumulated other comprehensive income (in proportion to ownership) are so immaterial that they do not hinder a rational judgment of YMFG's consolidated financial position and results of operations when excluded from the scope of consolidation.